The Beatles' photographer and collaborator Astrid Kirchherr dies aged 81

 Legendary Beatles photographer and collaborator Astrid Kirchherr has died, aged 81.

-Beatles historian Mark Lewisohn revealed the news on Twitter, calling Kirchherr “intelligent, inspirational, innovative, daring, artistic, awake, aware, beautiful, smart, loving and uplifting.
+Beatles historian Mark Lewisohn revealed the news on Twitter, calling Kirchherr “intelligent, inspirational, innovative, daring, artistic, awake, aware, beautiful, smart, loving and uplifting.”
+German publication Die Zeit have also confirmed the news.

 “Her gift to the Beatles was immeasurable,” Lewisohn added, confirming that Kirchherr died in Hamburg this Wednesday (May 13), a few days before her 82nd birthday.
 No cause of death has yet been revealed.